octobercms/test-plugin/readme.md

 1. Posts "Belong To" (Attribute) Status (`general.status`).
 1. Countries "Belong To Many" (Attribute) Types (`general.types`).

+### Test 9: Tasks

+A Task "Has Many" Notes (One to many relationship in a separate database)

+1. Relation Controller

 ## Tests that need attention